Office of Special Education and Rehabilitative Services, Department of Education.

 (i) Identify the needs of the intended recipients for TA and information; and

-(ii) Ensure that products and services meet the needs of the intended recipients of the grant;
+(ii) Ensure that services and products meet the needs of the intended recipients of the grant;

 (2) Achieve its goals, objectives, and intended outcomes.
 To meet this requirement, the applicant must provide—